fenago/katacoda-scenarios/apache-kafka/apache-kafka-streams/steps/12/text.md

 This dependency has the GenericAvroSerde and specific avroSerde explained in previous chapters.
 Both Serde implementations allow us to work with Avro records.

-Now, in the src/main/java/kioto/avro directory, create a file called AvroStreamsProcessor.java with the contents of Listing 6.4, shown as follows:
+Now, in the src/main/java/kioto/avro directory, open a file in **vscode** explorer called AvroStreamsProcessor.java with the contents of Listing 6.4, shown as follows:

 ```
 import ...